GeosLearn/GeosLearn.github.io/_posts/2016-10-08-CoastEvol-post.md

   <header>
     <span class="byline"><font color = "#000000">For the labs</font></span>
   </header>
   <p>We will use <strong><a href="http://jupyter.org" target="_blank">Jupyter</a></strong>,  a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-To access the module materials we will download via Kitematic a  <strong><a href="https://www.docker.com/what-docker" target="_blank">Docker</a></strong> container called <strong>coastevol</strong>.
-Please follow the documentation provided <strong><a href="{{ site.prefix }}/LabDeploy.html">here</a></strong> on how to install the materials on your local computer or directly from the school computer labs.<br/>
+To access the module materials we will download via Kitematic a  <strong><a href="https://www.docker.com/what-docker" target="_blank">Docker</a></strong> container called <strong>usyd-oceancoasts</strong>.
+Please follow the documentation provided <strong><a href="{{ site.prefix }}/LabDeploy.html">here</a></strong> on how to install the materials on your local computer or how to use it directly from the school computer labs.<br/>
-  When the <strong>coastevol</strong> container has been installed via Kitematic and a volume has been attached to the container, you will be ready to start opening the ipython notebooks.
+  When the <strong>usyd-oceancoasts</strong> container has been installed via Kitematic and a volume has been attached to the container, you will be ready to start opening the ipython notebooks.
   The labs will focus on 2 different numerical models. <br/>
   <br/>
   <strong>One-line model</strong><br/>